 is a consultant sociologist.
 She is currently writing a book, Eradicating Female Genital Mutilation: a UK perspective.
-This is her professional website and blog, to share thoughts about the realities of professional practice.
-Previously a college Senior Lecturer, Hilary now owns a business as a consultant, researcher, writer, speaker, and website designer and coach.
+This is her professional website and blog, to share thoughts on social analysis and professional practice.
+Previously a college Senior Lecturer, Hilary now owns a business as a consultant, researcher, writer and speaker.
 Community engaged, and with grounded board-level and national experience of regeneration, science, health, environmental issues, politics and culture, Hilary has worked in many contexts, from Liverpool via London to Prague.
 A former AFS (American Field Service) Scholar, Hilary is also now a Fellow of the Royal Society of Arts.

 Rashida Manjoo, Professor of Public Law of the University of Cape Town, and Special Rapporteur for the UN Human Rights Council on Violence against women, its causes and consequences, was in London today to deliver her initial report on findings about (young) women and violence in the United Kingdom.
 I was invited to submit a short summary briefing on female genital mutilation (FGM) and violence against women and girls for Prof Manjoo’s consideration during her visit.
 This is what I said: